 Pineapple juice has a good quantity of folate, which is essential for fetal growth.
 Folate supplementation during pregnancy is important in avoiding many birth defects in babies.
 But pregnant women should first check with their doctors whether pineapples are suitable for them.

-Drink Fresh Pineapple Or Pineapple Juice
+Drink Fresh Pineapple Juice And Chew The Core

 If you are allergic to latex, wheat, celery, papaya, or grass pollen, you may be allergic to the bromelain in pineapple juice too.